top of page

 Trade-offs to understand

-• You may not deal directly with the operator until later
+• You may not interact with the operator directly at first

 • You’re trusting the planner’s judgment and network